 Douglas Mathisen Traveling Fellowship in General Thoracic Surgery

 Created to honor Dr. Douglas Mathisen’s legacy of mentorship and sponsorship of a generation of thoracic surgeons, this award is aimed at facilitating the continuing education of an early career general thoracic surgeon by supporting travel to another institution for up to four weeks for the purpose of learning a novel technique, adapting innovative technology, and/or fostering collaboration between surgical investigators.
-The applicant must be a cardiothoracic surgeon based in North America who has completed a program leading to certification by the American Board of Thoracic Surgery, or who will be certified by the grant start date and who is within 5 years of their first faculty appointment.
+The applicant must be a cardiothoracic surgeon who has completed a program leading to certification by the American Board of Thoracic Surgery, or by an equivalent certifying body in the applicant’s country of residence, or who will be certified by the grant start date and who is within 5 years of their first faculty appointment.
 Awards of up to $10,000 are granted for domestic fellowships for 1 year.
-Awards of up to $20,000 are granted for international fellowships for 1 year.
-Only domestic fellowship awards will be granted for 2025.
+Awards of up to $20,000 are granted international fellowships for 1 year.
+International fellowship awards will be granted for 2026.

 Education